-Crown land helps local communities and economies grow and prosper through making land available for lease.
+Crown land is available for lease to help local communities and economies grow and prosper.

 A lease of Crown land gives exclusive use over a particular piece of land for a specified term and purpose.
 Generally, leases are sought over Crown land where longer-term security is important, such as for commercial purposes.

-Crown land is a valuable resource for maritime, industrial, extractive industries and residential and tourist development.
+Crown land is a valuable resource for maritime, industrial and extractive industries, as well as residential and tourist development.

-Leasing opportunities may be available through public competition, closed tender or in limited cases by direct negotiation.
+The department makes leasing opportunities available through public competition, closed tender or, in limited cases, by direct negotiation.